vkurilin/flakeheaven/README.md

 This command accepts all the same arguments as Flake8.

-Read [github.com/flakeheaven/flakeheaven/blob/master/docs](https://github.com/flakeheaven/flakeheaven/blob/master/docs/) for more information.
+Read [the documentation](https://flakeheaven.readthedocs.io/en/latest/) for more information.

 ## Contributing